Neethi P

 Languages: English, Tamil, Hindi, Malayalam

-Neethi’s research, for over a decade, has covered a wide variety of informal workers/sectors including garment, electronics, ports, home-based work, street vendors, and recently, municipal sanitation workers and sex workers.
-Her research encompasses issues such as labour-management relations, recruitment strategies, labour control mechanisms, labour response mechanisms, labour-technology relations, emerging forms of labour movements, and formation of alternative labour organisation/associations.
-While addressing these concerns, Neethi’s approach moves away from economic orthodoxy and borrows from sociological, anthropological, and ethnographic approaches.
-This allows her to bring out local variability and uneven contours in labour markets whilst charting the complex landscape in which contemporary labour lives, works, and negotiates.
+Her research encompasses issues such as labour–management relations, recruitment strategies, labour control mechanisms, labour response mechanisms, labour–technology relations, emerging forms of labour movements and the formation of alternative labour organisations/associations.
+While addressing these concerns, Neethi’s approach moves away from economic orthodoxy and borrows from sociological, anthropological, ethnographic and critical geography approaches.

 Book